AI Litigation: Advantages, Disadvantages, & Legal Challenges

 Though the technology to help lawyers enhance their decision-making processes is still in its infancy, it’s anticipated to become more advanced and widely available in the coming years.

-Lawyers will be able to use these tools to get valuable insights into the predicted outcome of a case, analyze similar cases from the past, and all-around have a deeper understanding of the broader context of their case.
-This will help law firms to plan their strategy more effectively and make better, more informed decisions.
+Lawyers will be able to use these tools to gain valuable insights into a case’s predicted outcome, analyze similar cases from the past, and attain a deeper understanding of the broader context of their case.
+This will help law firms plan their strategy more effectively and make better, more informed decisions.

 Customer Service

-Customer service is paramount in all industries, but especially in the legal field when customers have a more significant emotional stake than in other sectors.
+Customer service is paramount in all industries, especially in the legal field, where customers have a more significant emotional stake than in other sectors.
 AI-powered chatbots can make it easier for law firms to manage customer requests and questions, often resolving the issue without human intervention.

 Even if a human response is required, the information gathered by an AI chatbot can help to reduce the amount of time the professional spends crafting a response since it will already have gathered the necessary information.